ibm-cloud-docs/assistant/create-assistant.md

 1. Click **Create new**.

 1. Specify the details for the new assistant:
-    - **Name**: A name no more than 100 characters in length that contains alphabetical characters (a-z), number characters (0-9), underscores (_), dashes (-) periods (.), and spaces.
-You cannot include an apostrophe in the name, for example.
-This value is required.
+    - **Name**: A name no more than 100 characters in length.
+A name is required.
-    - **Description**: A description no more than 200 characters in length.
+    - **Description**: An optional description no more than 200 characters in length.

 1. Add a skill to the assistant by clicking **Add skill**.
 You can choose to add an existing skill or create a new one.